fenhl/ootrstats/README.md

 * `--settings`: The settings string to use for the randomizer.
 Cannot be combined with `--preset`, `--rsl`, or `--suite`.
 * `--draft`: Simulates a settings draft from the given file.
 See [`assets/draft`](/assets/draft) for examples.
 Cannot be combined with `--preset`, `--settings`, or `--rsl`.
 * `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset, settings string, or draft picks.
 If this is combined with `--rsl`, this specifies the weights override as a JSON object on the command line and `--preset` will be ignored.
 * `--json-settings-file`: Like `--json-settings` but specifies the path to a JSON file to read instead of a JSON object on the command line.
-Cannot be combined with `--json-settings`.
+If `--json-settings` is also specified, any settings specified on the command line override ones specified in the file.
 * `--plando`: Specifies a JSON object of a plandomizer file on the command line.
 Cannot be combined with `--rsl`.
 * `--world-counts`: Each seed will override the value of the `world_count` setting to be equal to its seed ID (plus 1 because seed IDs start at 0).
 Restricts the `--num-seeds` option to a maximum of 255.
 Cannot be combined with `--rsl`.
 * `--seed`: Generate the given fixed seed each time.
 Useful for confirming suspected unseeded randomization.